luke-biel/CommonDataLayer/docs/rfc/configuration_service.md

 #### A library
 We could write `configuration-service` in such way so that DR/CDLite/our clients can include it as an library.

+However, using `config-service` as a library for existing CDL components is a questionable topic.

 #### Propagate logging level
 We could init logging level via `configuration-service` and even change it on the fly.